 This is a very simple pancake recipe that’s totally vegan and low fat.
-The matcha tea gives the recipe an added kick of flavour and a cool green colour from spinach that makes them the perfect way to start the day.
+The matcha tea gives the recipe an added kick of flavor and a cool green color from spinach that makes them the perfect way to start the day.

 For all matcha fanatics like me, this pancakes recipe is super fantastic!